 MORE HEALTHY SMOOTHIE RECIPES:

-This simple apple smoothie comes together in minutes!
+This cinnamon apple smoothie comes together in minutes!
 Make it even faster by either prepping your ingredients ahead of time or purchase the cut and packaged versions at the store so all you have to do is put everything in the blender.

 Cinnamon Apple Smoothie Recipe